MahmoudNamNam/Prediction-of-Electric-Car-Prices/README.md

 ## Results and Visualizations

 Each trained model is saved with its metrics and visualizations, providing a clear view of performance and prediction accuracy.

-## Contributing

-Contributions are welcome.
-Please submit a pull request for any improvements or bug fixes.